 A Russian-made charging station FORA in Sochi – Photo by Rostec, 2016

-The market of electric vehicles is developing in Russia, as the sales of foreign imported models and Russian-made vehicles take advantage of the state support towards increase of charging stations across the country and for reduced customs duties.
+The market of electric vehicles is developing in Russia, as the sales of foreign imported models and Russian-made vehicles benefit from the state support for the increase of charging stations across the country and for reduced customs duties.

-On July 1st, 2016, 722 electric cars were registered in Russia according to the agency « Avtostat »1 which is 75 more than in January.
+In July 2016, 722 electric cars were registered in Russia according to the market study agency « Avtostat »1 which is 75 more than in January.

 The most spread electric vehicle is the Mitsubishi i-MiEV with 249 units registered (34.5% of market shares).
 The next most popular is the Nissan Leaf with 189 units (26.2%).
 The Tesla Model S left the second place for the third place in July 2016, with 167 units (23.1%).Then come the EL Lada with 93 units (12.9%), the Renault Twizy with 15 units (2.07%) and the BMW i3 with 8 units (1.1%).(2)

 About 41.3% of electric vehicles in Russia are registered in Moscow and its suburb (298 units).(3)

 Then comes Primorsky krai on the Pacific coast where 75 electric vehicles are registered.
 Samara Oblast has registered 49 vehicles, Krasnodar krai – 43, St. Petersburg – 39, Khabarovsk krai – 34, Stavropol 20 and Tatarstan 15.
 In each of the other Russian regions, less than 10 electric vehicles are recorded.(4)